lucagiacometti19/Service-Design-and-Engeneering-LAB/README.md

 ## 2) Quick Start

-Run the following command in the repository root:
+Run the following command in the repository root after running the docker:

 ```bash
 docker compose up -d